 5. High Blood Pressure Medications

-Other medications may cause abnormal bleeding when brushing or flossing, inflamed or ulcerated tissues, mouth burning, numbness or tingling, movement disorders and taste alteration.
+6. Antidepressants Other medications may cause abnormal bleeding when brushing or flossing, inflamed or ulcerated tissues, mouth burning, numbness or tingling, movement disorders and taste alteration.
 If you experience any of these symptoms, consult your dentist or physician.

 Is There an Association Between Gum Disease and Diabetes?